 Westworld (and five other films that would make great TV series)

-Anthony Hopkins stars as Robert Ford, the co-creator of a futuristic theme park populated by lifelike androids where holidaymakers can live out their wildest fantasies in the wild west, safe in the knowledge that no real harm can come to them no matter how many bar room brawls and gunfights they get themselves into.
+The show's first season stars Anthony Hopkins as Robert Ford, the co-creator of a futuristic theme park populated by lifelike androids where holidaymakers can live out their wildest fantasies in the wild west, safe in the knowledge that no real harm can come to them no matter how many bar room brawls and gunfights they get themselves into.
 But not everything is at it seems and when some of the robots begin to malfunction, the park's technicians discover changes the source code that controls them, leading them to believe that somebody is tampering with the robots, but unsure of their motives.

 When two visitors named William and Logan arrive at the park, William finds himself becoming infatuated with Dolores, one of the park's oldest androids, and begins to suspect that there may be more to their hosts -and the park - than meets the eye.